Skip to content

 Your personal data rights

-We do our best to be open and transparent about how we use your personal data and, where possible, give you choice over what data is held and how it is used.
+We are open and transparent about how we use your personal data and, where possible, give you choice over what data is held and how it is used.

 The Data Protection Act (2018) sets out the rights you have over how organisations should treat an individual’s data.
 These are as follows.